sragu/mt/README.md

 A simple ruby script to manage config files.

 The config file has two sections namely content and config separated by a delimiter (`__CONFIG__`) more like ruby `__END__`.
-The content section could have simple template varibles of the the sytle %VARNAME%, for which the values are provided on the config section.
+The content section could have simple template varibles of the the sytle $varname, for which the values are provided on the config section.

 The config section has a env key which manages how many environments the files need to be generated for.
 The vars property on the section has the values of the property for different environments.